-Our career guide is designed to help those interested in learning how to become a paralegal in Massachusetts begin their careers in the legal field.
-On this page, you will find information on paralegal salary in Massachusetts, career outlooks for paralegals in the state, and professional resources for the entry level and beyond.
-Begin your journey to a paralegal career using the directory below.
+Our Massachusetts paralegal career guide is designed to help those interested in learning how to become a paralegal or legal assistant begin their careers.
+While there are no statewide standards or certifications required for paralegals in Massachusetts, many jobs in the field require an associate degree or certificate in paralegal studies.
+On this page, you will find information on how to become a paralegal in Massachusetts, certification opportunities, Massachusetts career and salary outlook for paralegals in the state, and professional resources for the entry-level and beyond.
+Begin your journey to a paralegal career using the easy-to-use directory below.

 Table of Contents

 - How to Become a Paralegal in Massachusetts

 - Paralegal Certification

 Since there are no laws regulating paralegal certification in Massachusetts, paralegals may pursue a number of paths to becoming a paralegal professional.
 Most Massachusetts paralegals hold an associate’s or bachelor’s degree that includes courses in law or paralegal studies and have on-the-job experience through internships or job shadowing opportunities.
 Voluntary certification through a national or state organization following graduation from a Massachusetts paralegal program can give paralegal candidates a competitive edge in the job market.

 As paralegal jobs in Massachusetts continue to diversify and expand in professional scope, there are many opportunities for entry-level paralegals.

 1. Earn a degree or certificate in paralegal studies.

 Although there are no mandated educational requirements for paralegals in Massachusetts, earning a certificate, associate’s degree, or bachelor’s degree from one of the paralegal schools in Massachusetts is strongly encouraged.
 Currently, there are six approved paralegal programs by the American Bar Association (ABA).1